Follow TV Tropes

 • Alien Space Bats: A world where the Axis Powers won the war, thanks to a time traveler.

-• A Lighter Shade of Gray: The European Common Defense Council may oppose the Nazis, but its founding members are either former Axis allies or pro-Axis neutrals that profited from trade agreements with Germany.
+• A Lighter Shade of Black: The European Common Defense Council may oppose the Nazis, but its founding members are either former Axis allies or pro-Axis neutrals that profited from trade agreements with Germany.
+They also maintain friendly relations with Imperial Japan.

 • Sweden was a pro-Axis neutral that deported Jewish refugees and formerly ratified antisemitic legislation to appease Berlin.